trixi-framework/libtrixi/docs/src/developers.md

 * we rely on the Julia [TagBot](https://github.com/JuliaRegistries/TagBot) to create associacted tags and GitHub releases once the Julia package is registered.

-To support the ability to have TagBot create top-level releases even though the Julia package LibTrixi.jl lives in a subdirectory, we have symlinked `LibTrixi.jl/Project.toml` to the repository root.

 ### Creating a new release
 To create a new libtrixi release, follow these steps:
 1. Ensure that all tests have passed for the current commit in `main` and that coverage is